-- WEB: He will declare to you things that are coming.
+- NABRE: He will declare to you the things that are coming.

-- WE: He will tell you what is going to happen.
+- NIRV: And He will tell you what is still going to happen.

-- TLB: He will tell you about the future.
+- CJB: He will also announce to you the events of the future.

 - CEV He will let you know what is going to happen.

 Even after many readings of five owned versions of the Bible, the first of which I received in 1945 from a Long Beach, California, Sunday School teacher, I had never been captured by this particular verse.
 I must say I've never read a more astounding statement.
 If I'm understanding this correctly, all of us who commune regularly with the Holy Spirit are receiving prophetic statements.
 If we then share what we have been told with others, we are serving the Lord as His prophet.
 All those filled with the Holy Spirit are potential prophets ... it's a gift for all. - Ron Mallett

 Of course Ron Mallet is not understanding this correctly at all.
 First of all, showing all the different translations mean nothing.
 Some of the listed are even translations.
 Ironically one of the best versions, the ESV is not even listed.
 Either way I invite you to read the commentaries on this verse to get a better sense of what was meant.
 I could discuss that Jesus is clearly speaking to His disciples and not "everyone" but I do not need to go anywhere past the key verses.
 Mallett's attempt to remove the Corinthian books from scripture is a non-starter and as such he cannot escape the clear discussion contained there.
 He cannot escape that the bible clearly states that not everyone gets every gift and that they are apportioned as the spirit wills.